 Certification also means that if you use any one of the certified services, you can be assured of the following:

 Most lawyer referral services are operated on a nonprofit basis by local bar associations or legal services programs.
 Some lawyer referral services are operated on a for-profit basis by businesses or lawyers.
 A certified lawyer referral service cannot be owned by a lawyer who receives more than 20 percent of all referrals or by a group of lawyers who together receive more than 20 percent of all referrals.
 Both non-profit and for-profit lawyer referral services are held to the same standards under the State Bar’s certification rules.

 Most lawyer referral services charge only a nominal fee — such as $30 — for an initial consultation with a lawyer.
 Some offer a free first-time consultation.
 During the initial consultation, you can explain your situation and ask questions that will help you decide whether you want to hire the lawyer.

-For more information on hiring a lawyer, you also can request a copy of the State Bar pamphlet Finding the Right Lawyer.
-To find out how to obtain free copies of this and other State Bar pamphlets, call 415-538-2280 or send an e-mail to email@example.com or view the pamphlets online
+For more information on hiring a lawyer, you also can read the State Bar pamphlet Finding the Right Lawyer.

 If you cannot afford to pay a lawyer, tell the person who takes your call at the lawyer referral service.
 Many lawyer referral services can refer you to a program or individual lawyer who will charge a reduced fee or perhaps even render free services if you qualify.
 If the lawyer referral service cannot provide the legal help you need at the price you can afford to pay, the service may be able to recommend a free legal services program in your area.